Rank is stupid: How to really measure your SEO campaign

 “Yes.
 Thank you so much.”
 They decided they wanted to stop their SEO campaign.

-They only ranked number one because Google saw them clicking on this page.
+They ranked number one only because Google saw clicks to this page.
 Google said, “Oh, they must like this page.
 I’m just going to help them out and serve them up as number one.”
-So, the client thought they had achieved success in SEO.
+The client believed they had achieved success in SEO.
 In reality, Google had given them the desired results, even though not everybody else had seen the same search results.

 In addition, you must remember that Google is a mind reader.
 They want to determine your intent when they serve you search results.